wethod/learning-center-staging/content/alerts/index.md

 If there is a project whose [timesheet]({{< relref "friday/index.md#timesheet" >}}) is settled but the project status not then there is this alert in order to remind the manager of a project who forgot to update the [project status]({{< relref "friday/index.md#project status" >}}) in the last two weeks.

+**On Friday a project manager have to settle the project status**

 ### Timesheet - Time Tracking Alert

 This alert is shown to the employee of a project who forgot to submit the timesheet in the last two weeks.

-It is a reminder for the employee that have to do the timesheet as soon as possible.
+**A solution?
+Do the timesheet as soon as possible!**

 ## RED Alerts

 ### Project Duration / Timesheet

 This alert is shown to the manager of a project which has some timesheets done before the start date or after the end date.

 **Why are your teammates doing timesheets for a non active project?**